Joey Guðjónsson

-Jóhannes Karl "Joey" Guðjónsson (born 25 May 1980) is an Icelandic former professional footballer and the assistant manager of Iceland.
+Jóhannes Karl "Joey" Guðjónsson (born 25 May 1980) is an Icelandic former professional footballer and the manager of AB.
 He earned 34 caps for the Iceland national team between 2001 and 2007.

-His clubs include Real Betis, Aston Villa, Wolverhampton Wanderers, Leicester City, AZ Alkmaar and Burnley.
+His clubs include Real Betis, Aston Villa, Wolverhampton Wanderers, Leicester City, AZ and Burnley.
 He has played in five top-flight league across Europe.

 Club career

 Iceland, Belgium & the Netherlands

 Jóhannes Karl began his professional career in the Icelandic Premier Division with KA of Akureyri at the age of 17.
 It was not long before he moved abroad, and in 1998, he was transferred to top-flight Belgian outfit, Racing Genk.
 He made eight appearances for ÍA, scoring once.

-He only played a handful of matches for Genk and the following season he was loaned out to newly promoted Eredivisie side MVV Maastricht.
+He only played a handful of matches for Genk and the following season he was loaned out to newly promoted Eredivisie side MVV.
 Again, he only spent one season with the club and then moved to another Dutch club, RKC Waalwijk in a permanent deal, where he had another season-long stay, making 35 appearances and scoring six goals for the Dutch side.

 Betis

 In 2001, he moved to La Liga side Real Betis, his fourth new club in four years, signing for a fee of £500,000 from RKC Waalwijk.
-In his first year Jóhannes Karl started five matches and made six substitute appearances in his first season.
+In his first year, Jóhannes Karl started five matches and made six substitute appearances in his first season.

 Jóhannes Karl found his chances limited in the following season after only making one appearances for Betis in the 2002–03 season, prompting a loan move to Premier League side Aston Villa.
 He made his debut for Villa in their 5–2 away win at Middlesbrough on 28 January 2003, scoring his first goal for the club.
 He scored twice in eleven appearances with his other goal coming against Leeds.

 Wolverhampton Wanderers

-Jóhannes Karl spent the 2003–04 season on loan at Wolverhampton Wanderers as they battled against relegation from the Premier League, appearing 11 times in the league, 16 in total.
+Jóhannes Karl spent the 2003–04 season on loan at Wolverhampton Wanderers as they battled against relegation from the Premier League, appearing eleven times in the league, 16 in total.
 Jóhannes Karl made his Wolves debut coming on as a substitute in their 0–0 league draw at home to Portsmouth on 30 August 2003.
 His first start of the season came in their 2–0 League Cup win over Darlington on 23 September 2003 when he scored his first and only goal for the club.
 He made his first league start for Wolves in a 0–0 draw at Fulham in October.
 Jóhannes Karl returned to Real Betis at the end of the season after making 15 appearances for Wolves in all competitions during the 2003–04 season.

 After returning to his parent club in the summer, he ended up making a return to England, but to Leicester City rather than Wolves.